Building Community

 Director

-Many of Vermont’s offerings are distilled in Putney where I migrated in 2000.
-Tending two plots in the Putney Community Garden, I count garlic, sunflowers, peppers, and raspberries among the fruits of my seasonal labors.
-Local farmers’ markets, walking trails, cultural events, and family (ranging from my 91-year old mother to my 1-year-old granddaughter) are other key elements that anchor me in the community.
-Various artistic pursuits and travel to salt water, northern latitudes, and the Southwestern deserts round out a happy life in retirement tuned to the seasons and circles of life.
+Tending two plots in the Putney Community Garden, she counts garlic, sunflowers, peppers, and raspberries among the fruits of her seasonal labor, sometimes joined by three grandchildren.
+Various artistic pursuits and travel to salt water, northern latitudes, and the Southwestern deserts round out a happy life in retirement, tuned to the seasons and circles of life.

-I eagerly await the opportunity to “grow” the common — the addition of walking paths, sitting areas, native plants, and particularly the creation of play parklets for children, will expand opportunities for fun and community activities in a space with much agricultural history in the heart of Putney.
+She eagerly awaits the opportunity to “grow” the common.
+The addition of paths, sitting areas, native plants, and particularly the creation of play parklets for children, will expand opportunities for fun and community activities in a space with much agricultural history in the heart of Putney.